ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo.md

 </br>

 We now want to compute a new graph by adding the vertices and edges exclusive to `Replace` to the host graph at the match!
 Do you see how?!
-Does the shape of the diagram ringbells?
+Does the shape of the diagram ring bells?

 ::: {admonition} Yes, the answer is
 :class: dropdown